BioVeL/portal-tests/README.md

 3. BioVeL workflow tests - run each BioVeL workflow with particular parameters and datasets to check that they are working.
 This attempts to use the public workflows already installed in the portal.
-These workflows are called `testBioVeL_<abbrev>_<strategy>.py`, where `<abbrev>` is the abbreviated workflow name and `<strategy>` describes how to deal with the inputs.
-The `default` strategy uses the example inputs and generally clicks through the interactions.
-The `tutorial` strategy attempts to follow the instructions provided in the workflow's tutorial.
   * tutorial_DRW_A.py
   * testBioVeL_ENM_default - Ecological Niche Modelling workflow default inputs
   * testMPM_upload - Matrix Population Modelling

-## Supported Portals

-Checked using Portal 0.8.0-10585 on 16/02/2014